haileydtucker/associationRules_AprioriAlgorithm/README.md

 This rule also indicates that this genre has association rules possibly related to emotions, thinking and feelings, indicated by the phrases "i, would and thought" in the same itemset.

+It seems to me that Country genre shows lyrics that is much more self-interested and surface level.
+For example, [me], [you,like]->[me],[i] and [she], seem to be the most important items with no items indicating much about thinking.
+Soft Pop rather seemed to be more focused on emotions and feelings, particularly related to someone else ([you,love]).